luke-jj/php-notes/cookies_sessions_passwords/README.md

 If cookies are deactivated sessions won't work.
 Transmitting the session id through links and http methods is not advisable, due to security concerns.

+### Terminating A Session
+Sessions are automatically terminated if:
+1. The session times out (24 minutes by default)
+2. The user closes the browser
+3. The `session_destroy()` function is triggered

 ## Password Hashing